Jan. 6 Proud Boys defendant who led law enforcement on manhunt sentenced to 10 years in prison

 "Worrell triggered a manhunt and enormous waste of government resources.
 The FBI and the U.S. Attorney's Office spent six weeks tracking Worrell, obtaining multiple warrants, many subpoenas, and other legal processes, all while sending leads throughout the country — from New York to South Carolina to Texas to California to Oregon — to track down tips about his location," they wrote.

-Prosecutors said in court on Thursday that Worrell had a history of being dishonest with officials since his arrest and "actively deceived" law enforcement."
+Prosecutors said Thursday that Worrell had a history of being dishonest with officials since his arrest and "actively deceived" law enforcement."

-Worrell's defense attorney had argued for a lighter sentence of 30 months in home detention, citing a health condition that they said must be closely monitored.
+In court, Worrell told Lamberth about his medical history, which includes a rare form of lymphoma that he said requires continued treatment.
+He said he fled last year upon learning he could spend many years in prison and attempted several times to take his own life.

+Worrell said he "freaked out" when he returned to his home and heard police demanding he exit the residence, contending he took the bottle of pills in a moment of panic.

 D.C. jail officials were held in contempt after they failed to provide the judge with the medical documentation that he had requested.
 Lamberth released Worrell to home confinement as his case was further litigated.